Calgary Curling Club Rules

 Games shall be played on the date specified unless prior arrangements have been made via the office.
 All postponed games must be made up prior to the completion of the current round robin square.
 You must advise the office as to the winner as soon as possible.

-Prior to the start of the 7pm and 9:15pm CCC league draws, ice staff will attempt to “nip” the ice.
-This extra ice preparation will only be provided if the curlers stay off the ice until nipping is completed.
+Prior to the start of the 7pm and 9:15pm CCC league draws, ice staff will prepare the ice.
+Members are required to stay off the ice until preparations are completed.

 Club Schedules & Standings